ssh2incus – SSH server for Incus instances

 -w, --welcome show welcome message to users connecting to shell

-To enable debug logging and restrict listening to localhost:
+Enable debug logging and restrict listening to localhost:

 ARGS=-d -l 127.0.0.1:2222